dreamgrove/dreamgrove/content/feral/2018-10-07-feral-azerite-talent-builds.md

 As the subject matter is mostly relevant to people pushing more competitive content, it is aimed at intermediate and above ferals but I make not presumptions about skill and so it should be usable even by beginners if they desire it.

-To cover this, I'll go over three distinct sections - a more general trait overview, talent build synergies and finally how to figure out which build to use.
+To cover this, I'll go over three distinct sections - a more general trait overview (this page), talent build synergies and finally how to figure out which build to use.

 ## Trait Overview